Skip to Main Content

 Bulletin School Coordinators:

-• Divinity School: Deborah Hackney & Katherine Smith
+• Divinity School: Deborah Hackney, Katherine Smith, and Jessica Williams

 • Fuqua School of Business: B. Tate

-• The Graduate School: Scott Behm, Matthew Jones, and Helene McAdams
+• The Graduate School: Scott Behm and Matthew Jones

 • School of Law: Frances Curran and Monica Roberson